 where the coefficients $B_k$ are the so-called Bernoulli numbers.
 See \cite{blan} for an explicit definition and a combinatorial interpretation for the Bernoulli numbers.
-Notice that $\frac{\lambda}{e^{\lambda} - 1}$ is less than $1$, it approaches $1$ as $\lambda$ approaches $0$, and it approaches $0$ as $\lambda$ goes to infinity.
-Therefore the indirect influence that $1$ exerts over $2$ is lesser than the original direct influence, it approaches its original value when $\lambda$ approaches $0$, and it is negligible if $\lambda$ is a large number.
-The direct influence that $1$ exerts over $2$ becomes less relevant as $\lambda$ increases, since with PWP only paths of length close to $\lambda$ are really taken into account.\\
+Note also that Therefore, the indirect influence that $1$ exerts over $2$ is lesser than the original direct influence, it approaches its original value when $\lambda$ approaches $0$, and it is negligible when $\lambda$ is a large number.
+In other words, the direct influence that $1$ exerts over $2$ becomes less relevant as $\lambda$ increases, since with the PWP method the paths of length close to $\lambda$ are the most relevants.\\

-Our first result states some of the basic properties of the map $D \longrightarrow T(D)$ and provides a probabilistic interpretation for the PWP method.
+Next result states some of the basic properties of the map $D \rightarrow T(D)$ and provides a probabilistic interpretation for the PWP method.